fivitti/pySlip/README.md

 Python 2.x (at the moment).
 At some point when wxPython matures I hope to move to Python 3.X and later versions of wxPython.

+The widget API is documented in [the wiki](https://github.com/rzzzwilson/pySlip/wiki/The-pySlip-API).